gregorio-project/gregorio/UPGRADE.md

 Rare signs (accentus, circulus, semicirculus, musica ficta) now reserve a bit more vertical space above the note, to avoid overlapping above-lines text, commentary, or the above-lines nabc line.
 Below-lines nabc neumes next to low notes now reserve a bit more space too, so they no longer overlap the note itself.
 If you'd rather keep the old below-lines nabc behavior, give `additionalbottomspacenabcthreshold` a low value, e.g. `\grechangecount{additionalbottomspacenabcthreshold}{-2}` (same convention as `noteadditionalspacelinestextthreshold`: lower means less reactive, not higher).

+`additionaltopspacenabcthreshold` default changed from `4` to `0`: above-lines nabc used to only grow taller for unusually tall content, leaving a gap right where a rare sign or a plain high note near the top of the staff would touch the nabc line without any extra space being reserved.
+Above-lines nabc now reacts as soon as content reaches that height, closing the gap.
+This slightly increases vertical spacing on lines where content reaches close to the top of the staff and nabc is present.
+If you'd rather keep the old behavior, use `\grechangecount{additionaltopspacenabcthreshold}{4}`.

 ## 6.2

 ### LuaTeX >= 1.0 required